 Do not become involved in activities that may be, or are, illegal.
 Please remember, once you leave South Africa, the rights enjoyed under the South African Constitution and laws cannot be guaranteed or enforced in the countries you intend to visit.
 If arrested abroad, the South African Government cannot intervene to secure your release from prison.

-Government will intercede with local authorities to seek to ensure that your rights, under the laws of the arresting country, are fully observed and that the minimum standrds for treatments of prisoners are applied.
+Although Government cannot secure your release, Government is in a position to intercede with local authorities to seek to ensure that your rights, under the laws of the arresting country, are fully observed and that the minimum standards for treatments of prisoners are applied.

 - Possession or smuggling of drugs is a criminal offence in almost all countries.
 Penalties are harsh and can lead to a lifetime imprisonment or even the death penalty.
 Do not accept or carry parcels, baggage or any items that you have not packed personally.
 Do not offer to collect parcels, letters, documents, etc. on behalf of other persons.
 Attempting to smuggle drugs is not worth the payment that you may be offered.